-It's important your child drinks plenty of cool fluids, even if they are in pain and don't feel like drinking.
-Start giving clear liquids, then a soft diet and eventually a normal diet when your child feels like eating.
-Call your primary care provider or go to CHEO's Emergency Department if you see signs of dehydration - peeing less than 2-3 times per day or crying without tears.
+It's important your child drinks plenty of fluids, even if they are in pain and don't feel like drinking.
+Start giving clear liquids, then a soft diet then a normal diet, as soon as the same day as surgery.